CIRALabs/SHG-Notes/bootstrap-turris.md

     ssh-keygen

-4. send the /root/.ssh/id_rsa.pub key to me.
+4. Send the /root/.ssh/id_rsa.pub key to mcr@sandelman.ca.

 5. Now start an rsync of the container contents: